-As a result no one was put out of business by the local regulating institutions.
+As a result no one was put out of business by the self-regulating institutions.
 In Saurashtra and Alwar the route to restoring the balance ran through farmer investment in a variety of recharge structures.
-In several cases, norms on not overusing the water recharged by one's neighbour's efforts were corollary to individual investment in the common resource.
-Similarly, in Mastung, Panjgur, Salheia and the various Mexican examples, no-one was forced to give up irrigated agriculture.
+In several cases, norms on not to overuse the water recharged by one's neighbours efforts were corollary to individual investment in the common resource.
+Similarly, in Mastung, Panjgur, Salheia and the various Mexican examples no one was forced to give up irrigated agriculture.
 There were still areas earmarked for expansion, whereas changes in using water more judiciously enabled groundwater users to continue farming.
-The transaction costs of establishing these local regulating mechanisms were low, as there were no losers with whom to negotiate.
-The question this poses, however, is what to do when the options for increasing recharge or increasing water productivity are exhausted.
-It seems that in those cases, only external regulation (of which in large parts of the world, there are few convincing examples) or the physical collapse of wells will restore balance.
+The transaction costs of establishing these self-regulating mechanisms were low, as there were no losers to negotiate with.

+The question this poses however is what to do when the options for increasing recharge or increasing water productivity are exhausted.
+It seems that in those cases only external regulation (of which in large parts of the world there are few convincing examples) or the physical collapse of wells will restore balance.

-The remarkable point, however, is that in many areas which are going through a crisis of rapidly falling groundwater tables, options for recharge or increasing water use efficiency are not activated.
+The remarkable point however is that in many areas that are going through a crisis of rapidly falling groundwater tables options for recharge or increasing water use efficiency are not activated.
 Once can speculate why.
 It may be because recharge options or water efficiency options are not known or not available at the right price.
 The spread of low cost drip irrigation in Western Maharastra and Karnataka after a number of failed attempts illustrates the point (see box).
-Worldwide, farmers primarily adopt water-saving technologies, not to save water, but to sustain farm yields and household incomes.
-Water-saving technologies, moreover, often have other benefits, which encourage their adoption - lower energy costs, convenience, better crop management.
+Worldwide, farmers primarily adopt water saving technologies not to save water but to sustain farm yields and household incomes.
+Water saving technologies moreover often have other benefits, which encourages their adoption - lower energy costs, convenience, better crop management.

-Where local regulating mechanisms are in place and where there is a heightened understanding of the limits to groundwater consumption, they facilitate the acceptance and adaptation of the different options to reverse groundwater overuse.
+Where self-regulating mechanisms are in place and where there is a heightened understanding of the limits to groundwater consumption, they facilitate the acceptance and adaptation of the different options to reverse groundwater overuse.
 This can be done through individual choices or through agreement between water users, as in the Mexican examples.

-3.4 Accelerating local regulation: the role of information
+3.4 Accelerating self-regulation: the role of information

 An adequate local groundwater management regime is well served by an understanding of local hydrogeology.
 The ultimate failure of groundwater management in Mastung is an example of the importance of knowing the constraints to the common resource.
-Unfortunately, the work of professional geohydrologists hardly travels to groundwater users who would stand to benefit most from it.
+Unfortunately the work of professional geohydrologists hardly travels to groundwater users who would stand to benefit most of it.
 Since pumps in most places have been around for a few decades, a groundwater crisis is usually the first of its kind and there is usually little knowledge on the magnitude, quality and dynamics of the invisible resource.
-The Participatory Hydrological Monitoring (PHM) programme developed in Andhra Pradesh, India under the APWELL project (Govardhan Das, 2001) is a unique experiment in trying to overcome this obstacle.
-Under the PHM, farmers are being trained in measuring groundwater parameters themselves.
+The Participatory Hydrological Monitoring (PHM) programme developed in Andhra Pradesh, India under the APWELL project (Govardhan Das 2001) is a unique experiment in trying to overcome this obstacle.
+Under the PHM farmers are being trained in measuring groundwater parameters themselves.
 They are provided with:

-- A drum and a stop watch to measure the discharge of a number of their wells - A water table recorder to measure the depth of the water table - A rain gauge, installed in a sheltered place - Ready reckoner tables and training in how to make crude water balances.
+- A drum and a stop watch to measure the discharge of a number of their wells; - A water table recorder to measure the depth of water table; - A rain gauge, installed in a sheltered place. - Ready reckoner tables and training to make crude water balances.